French Toast Panna Cotta is a riff on a traditional Italian panna cotta, but this one is dairy-free.

 - Turn off the heat and whisk in the coconut milk / gelatin mixture from step 1 until the gelatin is dissolved.
 Mix in the vanilla extract.

-- Pour the panna cotta into small ramekins, bowls or Mason jars.
+Pour the panna cotta into small ramekins, bowls or Mason jars.
 I used four 4-ounce Mason jars, like these.
-Refrigerate for 1–2 hours or until the panna cotta firms up.
+Refrigerate for 1 to 2 hours or until the panna cotta firms up.
 Serve with a garnish of crumbled bacon and a drizzle of maple syrup.